Context

-A customer is required to deploy their application to both production and non-production environments.
+In XM Cloud, customers need to deploy their application to both production and non-production environments.
+Non production environments are used for development and testing before deploying to the live (production) environment.
 This will include any assets required to be deployed to the XMC infrastructure, as well as deploying their “head” application.
 This recipe will go through the different options available to customers to achieve this.

 Provisioning the XM Cloud Infrastructure